-The Associate of Applied Science (A.A.S.) degree program in Respiratory Care offers a rigorous 69-credit course of study in Respiratory Care through a cohesive curriculum sequence that prepares graduates for entry-level career opportunities in respiratory care.
-Graduates will be eligible to sit for the National Board of Respiratory Care credentialing exams.
-Licensed Respiratory Therapists administer medical gases and aerosolized drugs; deliver bronchial hygiene therapy; and assist with resuscitation and medical emergencies.
-Respiratory Therapists are responsible for inserting and maintaining artificial airways and managing critically ill patients of all ages who require advanced life support.
-Respiratory Therapist also provide pulmonary rehabilitation and help educate patients, family members and the public at large, regarding the treatment and prevention of lung diseases.
-Graduates of the Respiratory Care Program will be prepared to assist physicians with diagnosis, and provide treatment and preventative care to patients with disorders of the heart and lungs.
+The Associate of Applied Science (A.A.S.) degree program in respiratory care offers a rigorous 69-credit course of study in respiratory care through a cohesive curriculum sequence that prepares graduates for entry-level career opportunities in respiratory care.
+Graduates will be eligible to sit for the National Board of Respiratory Care (NBRC) credentialing exams.
+Licensed respiratory care practitioners administer medical gases and aerosolized drugs; deliver bronchial hygiene therapy; and assist with resuscitation and medical emergencies.
+Respiratory care practitioners are responsible for inserting and maintaining artificial airways and managing critically ill patients of all ages who require advanced life support.
+Respiratory care practitioners also provide pulmonary rehabilitation and help educate patients, family members and the public at large, regarding the treatment and prevention of lung diseases.
+Graduates of the respiratory care program will be prepared to assist physicians with diagnosis and provide treatment and preventative care to patients with disorders of the heart and lungs.

 To prepare graduates with demonstrated competence in the cognitive (knowledge), psychomotor (skills) and affective (behavioral) learning domains of respiratory care practice as performed by registered respiratory therapist (RRTs).